‘Scandal’ Has Social Media Saying, ‘What The Huck’

-Scandal made a lasting impression for fans who watched last night’s episode.
-The entire season has been centered around who shot Frankie Vargas and it is much more complicated than who fired the actual shots.
-There is so much going on right now on Scandal and Shonda Rhimes delivered one of the biggest curveballs in the show’s history.
-Social media has been blowing up and fans are all saying, “What the Huck.”
+Scandal made a lasting impression on fans who watched last night’s episode.
+The entire season has been centered around who shot Frankie Vargas, and it is much more complicated than who fired the actual shots.
+There is so much going on right now on Scandal, and Shonda Rhimes delivered one of the biggest curveballs in the show’s history.
+Social media has been blowing up, and fans are all saying, “What the Huck.”

 Three words you'll be uttering tonight! #WhatTheHuck #Scandal #TGIT